 Where: Tokyu Hands Omotesando Harajuku 6F, 4-30-3 Jingumae, Shibuya-ku

 One of Yokohama’s biggest winter illuminations starts from Yokohama Station and continues throughout the Minatomirai area.
-Using LEDs, around 1.5 kilometers worth of area will be basked in blue, gold and white.
+Using LEDs, around 1.5 kilometers worth of area will be bathed in blue, gold, and white.
 Don’t forget to take a peek at the Nippon Maru, a former Japanese sailing ship that is now permanently docked in Yokohama harbor.
-Befitting to the spirit of Christmas, the giant will be lit as well.
+Befitting the spirit of Christmas, the giant will be lit as well.

 Admission: Free